-> Since 1982, the quadrennial Gay Games have taken place in six countries, selected by the Assembly in an extensive process, including Paris, France in 2018.
-The thousands of participants in the Gay Games have come from more than 70 countries, and marketing materials are regularly produced in multiple languages (eight and counting).
+Since 1982, the quadrennial Gay Games have taken or will take place in seven countries, selected by the Assembly in an extensive process, including Hong Kong in 2023.
+The thousands of participants in the Gay Games have come from more than 100 countries, and marketing materials are regularly produced in multiple languages (eight and counting).

-> Board and Assembly members of the FGG have come from dozens of countries on six continents.
+Board and Assembly members of the FGG have come from dozens of countries on six continents.
 The FGG is an all-volunteer, transparent non-profit organisation, with open elections.
 Having been started by Olympian Dr. Tom Waddell after his experiences at the 1968 Olympic Games in Mexico City, there can be little doubt that “Gay Games Change The World.”

 The FGG raises funds to bring people to the Gay Games.